ryansb/lmk/README.md

 Once you've build LMK with your keys, you can copy it to any machine with no configuration and use it.
 Great to have on all your machines, and so easy!

+What's that you say, "I have i386 machines and my desktop is x64", well here's how to build lmk for another architecture. `GOARCH=386 go build -a` and the `lmk` that gets built will be for 32-bit machines too.
+I keep a `lmk.x64` and `lmk.386` handy so I don't have to rebuild every time I want it on a different architecture.

 Usage
 -----
 If you have a long-running task (say, a big file copy) and you don't want to